Team4159/CardinalVision/README.md

 `5802` - Alignment data from Jetson to RoboRio.

-`5803` - Control data from Roborio to Jetson.
+`5803` - Camera control data from Roborio to Jetson.

 ## Links for Getting it to run on the Jetson TX1